Parenting with Teens: How Teen Counseling in Roswell, GA Can Help

 Lastly, mindfulness is important.
 Not just for your teen (though that’s good, too), but for you!
 Because don’t forget, teens can smell fear.
 Just kidding, but they have a tendency to respond better to calm, confident leadership and not as much when we lose our cool.
 So take a deep breath (take ten or more, if needed), or take a break to let your nervous system de-escalate if you feel like you’re starting to get frustrated.
 Most of us need 20-45 minutes (sometimes more!) to leave our “fight or flight brain” and get our “best self brain” back online.
 You and your teen will both thank you for it later.

-Hopefully, these tips can help give you a place to start, and don’t forget that you and your teen are both learning as you go, and with time and practice you can figure out a routine and rhythm that works for you.
+Hopefully, these tips can help give you a place to start, and don’t forget that you and your teen are both learning as you go, and with time and practice, you can figure out a routine and rhythm that works for you.
+Teen counseling isn’t about changing your teen.
+It’s about helping you both grow together with support, structure, and understanding from someone who gets it.
+At Renovating Hope Counseling, we specialize in helping teens and their families navigate these challenges with compassion, clarity, and practical tools for real change.

 MEET THE AUTHOR